 - Remain for further instruction.

-- Notify University Police of anyone unaccounted for from your area.
+- Notify University Police at 3111 of anyone unaccounted for from your area.

 - Do not go back into the building without authorization!